aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-mutually-trusted-authorization-grant.md

 ## Media Types

-This section registers `oauth-mtag+jwt`, a new media type [RFC2046] in the "Media Types" registry [IANA.MediaTypes] in the manner described in [RFC6838].
-It can be used to indicate that the content is a mutually-trusted authorization grant JWT.
+This section registers `oauth-mtag+jwt`, a new media type {{RFC2046}} in the "Media Types" registry {{IANA.MediaTypes}} in the manner described in {{RFC6838}}.
+It can be used to indicate that the content is a Mutually-Trusted Aauthorization Grant JWT.

 ## OAuth URI Registration